 That’s right.
 Digg’s home page was the big break.

 You got so much traffic that it probably would bring down most servers, but it goes away very quickly, so you don’t want to rely solely on the traffic coming in from that push.
 It’s not really about that.
 It’s about reaching influencers who happen to see it when it hits the front page of Reddit or it becomes popular on StumbleUpon or whatever.
 Then it will propagate into the blogosphere and blogosphere’s a big eco-chamber, so bloggers blog other people’s stuff and embellish or paraphrase and stuff like that so it continues to have a life of its own even months and months after, even if it was on the front page of Reddit for 12 hours or something.
-It still can continue to live on and propagate in the blogosphere for months afterwards.
+It still can continue to live on and propagate in the blogosphere for months afterward.

 Yep.
 No, totally.
 Once you get it up there, still does well, people link to it, they talk about it and it does well for a long time after.